-4.3.2 Working Definition of the MRN for the North
+4.3.2 Definition of the MRN for the North

 Throughout the process, there has been a need to develop the MRN both now and in the future with regard to the following factors.
-These have been discussed and agreed with Partners through the Highways Working Groups attended by representatives from all Partners.
+These have been discussed and agreed with Partners through the Major Road Group attended by representatives from all Partners.

 - Connect IECs inclusive of both the first and last miles as directly as possible to drive the agglomeration of the Northern economy. - Use the 'most appropriate' roads, i.e. the highest part of the road hierarchy available.
-This naturally means the inclusion of the SRN alongside sections of local networks that also: - Connect to the highest part of the road hierarchy available as efficiently as possible for time critical business traffic this supports their contribution to a productive economy through highly reliable just in time delivery. - Provide network resilience that business can depend on to move goods and people efficiently through both a combination of routes that can withstand traffic incidents and natural hazards effectively as well as provide strength in depth through their ability to provide tactical diversion route functions (recognising that in some cases these are under review). - Connect to other modes and provide opportunities for multi-modal integration to enable users to make the most efficient and sustainable journey as part of the overall STP. - Perform Ring Road or bypass functions to core population centres providing relief to valuable places and environments from the impact of traffic while still supporting a productive economy.
+This naturally means the inclusion of the SRN alongside sections of local networks that also: - Connect to the highest part of the road hierarchy available as efficiently as possible - for time critical business traffic this supports their contribution to a productive economy through highly reliable just in time delivery. - Provide network resilience that business can depend on to move goods and people efficiently - through both a combination of routes that can withstand traffic incidents and natural hazards effectively as well as provide strength in depth through their ability to provide tactical diversion route functions (recognising that in some cases these are under review). - Connect to other modes and provide opportunities for multi-modal integration to enable users to make the most efficient and sustainable journey as part of the overall STP.